-But these tires don't last forever.
-Whether it's an irreparable flat or loss of tread, eventually tires need to be replaced.
-Some tires can be retreaded for a second life, but what happens to those that are due for disposal?
-Let's break down the ins and outs of recycling and properly disposing of your worn out wheels.
+But these tires don’t last forever.
+Whether it’s an irreparable flat or loss of tread, eventually tires need to be replaced.
+Some tires can be retreaded for a second life, but what happens to tires when they’re no longer safe for driving?
+Let’s break down the ins and outs of recycling and properly disposing of your worn-out tires.

 The Great Rubber Mountain

 If you don’t see value in recycling tires, let us introduce you to the concept of stockpiles, acres of tires stacked by the thousands in one concentrated area.

 Tire stockpiles can lead to a number of unpleasant situations:

 - They are breeding grounds for mosquitoes and vermin, especially when they are filled with rainwater.

 - They are prone to catching fire.
 Since tires are made largely of oil, the fires are difficult to extinguish (some can last for months) and produce an acrid, black smoke.

 According to the U.S. Tire Manufacturers Association, about 1 billion scrap tires were in stockpiles in the United States in 1990.
 State efforts to clean up stockpiles have made progress, but by 2017, around 60 million tires were still stockpiled in the U.S.

 The U.S. Tire Manufacturers Association reported that in 2019, 43% of annual scrap tire generation was burned for energy, also known as tire-derived fuel (TDF).
 Tires can generate comparable energy to crude oil or coal.
 The Rubber Manufacturer’s Association estimates that the average passenger car tire produces over two gallons of oil when burned.